Hand Injury Claims Specialists

 Hand Injury Accident Claims – How Much Can I Claim?

 By Danielle Jordan.
-Last Updated 21st September 2023.
-If you have suffered a hand injury due to a relevant third party breaching their duty of care, you may be eligible to make a personal injury claim.
+Last Updated 16th October 2024.
+If you have suffered a hand injury because duty of care was breached, you may be eligible to make a personal injury claim.

 We also take a look at the criteria you must meet to be eligible to make a claim for compensation, as well as what evidence you could use to support your case.
 Furthermore, we will look at the benefits of making a claim with a No Win No Fee solicitor.

-Our advisors are available 24 hours a day, 7 days a week, with free advice.
-If you have any questions regarding hand injury claims or if you would like help with starting a claim, please get in touch with our advisors.
+Our advisors are available 24/7, with free advice.
+If you have any questions regarding hand injury claims or if you would like help with starting a claim, please contact our advisors.

 To speak to an advisor: